taogen-docs/resources-of-learning/directions/information-security-resources.md

 <h2><a name="introis_t" href="#introis_c">Introduction to Information Security</a></h2>
 <br>

-- Principles of Information Security by Michael E. Whitman, Herbert J. Mattord
-- Security Engineering: A Guide to Building Dependable Distributed Systems by Ross J. Anderson
+- **The Art of Invisibility: The World's Most Famous Hacker Teaches You How to Be Safe in the Age of Big Brother and Big Data** by Kevin D. Mitnick, Robert Vamosi
+- **Hacking: The Art of Exploitation** by Jon Erickson [4.16, 2187]
+- **Data and Goliath: The Hidden Battles to Collect Your Data and Control Your World** by Bruce Schneier [4.01, 3421]
+- **Ghost in the Wires: My Adventures as the World’s Most Wanted Hacker** by Kevin Mitnick [3.9, 24244]
+- **Kingpin: How One Hacker Took Over the Billion-Dollar Cybercrime Underground** by Kevin Poulsen [3.95, 7441]
+- Hacking Exposed 7: Network Security Secrets and Solutions by Stuart McClure, Joel Scambray
+- The Cyber Effect: A Pioneering Cyberpsychologist Explains How Human Behavior Changes Online by Mary Aiken
-- CISSP All-in-One Exam Guide by Shon Harris
+- CISSP All-in-One Exam Guide by Shon Harris [4.07, 845]
+- Penetration Testing: A Hands-On Introduction to Hacking by Georgia Weidman [4.19, 299]
+- Silence on the Wire: A Field Guide to Passive Reconnaissance and Indirect Attacks by Michal Zalewski [4.21, 415]
+- Writing Secure Code by David Le Blanc and Michael Howard [4.01, 371]
-- Halte aux hackers by Stuart McClure, Joel Scambray, George Kurtz
+- Halte aux hackers by Stuart McClure, Joel Scambray, George Kurtz [3.79, 1021]
+- Spam Nation: The Inside Story of Organized Cybercrime-from Global Epidemic to Your Front Door by Brian Krebs [3.74, 2399]
+- Cult of the Dead Cow: How the Original Hacking Supergroup Might Just Save the World by Joseph Menn

+Some more

+- Principles of Information Security by Michael E. Whitman, Herbert J. Mattord [3.47, 190]
-- Security in Computing by Charles P. Pfleeger, Shari Lawrence Pfleeger
+- Security in Computing by Charles P. Pfleeger, Shari Lawrence Pfleeger [3.76, 184]
 - CISO Desk Reference Guide: A practical guide for CISOs by Bill Bonney, Gary Hayslip, and Matt Stamper
-- Penetration Testing: A Hands-On Introduction to Hacking by Georgia Weidman
-- Hacking: The Art of Exploitation by Jon Erickson
-- Silence on the Wire: A Field Guide to Passive Reconnaissance and Indirect Attacks by Michal Zalewski
-- Protecting Your Internet Identity: Are You Naked Online by Ted Claypoole and Theresa Payton
-- Writing Secure Code by David Le Blanc and Michael Howard
-- Data and Goliath: The Hidden Battles to Collect Your Data and Control Your World by Bruce Schneier

-Stories

-- Ghost in the Wires: My Adventures as the World’s Most Wanted Hacker by Kevin Mitnick
-- Hacking the Hacker: Learn From the Experts Who Take Down Hackers by Roger Grimes
+- Hacking the Hacker: Learn From the Experts Who Take Down Hackers by Roger Grimes [3.66, 70]
-- Kingpin: How One Hacker Took Over the Billion-Dollar Cybercrime Underground by Kevin Poulsen
+- Protecting Your Internet Identity: Are You Naked Online by Ted Claypoole and Theresa Payton [3.92, 24]
 - Future Crimes: Inside the Digital Underground and the Battle for Our Connected World by Marc Goodman
-- Hacked Again: It Can Happen To Anyone, Even A Cybersecurity Expert by Scott Schober
+- Hacked Again: It Can Happen To Anyone, Even A Cybersecurity Expert by Scott Schober [3.95, 92]
-- Spam Nation: The Inside Story of Organized Cybercrime-from Global Epidemic to Your Front Door by Brian Krebs
 - Borderless Behavior Analytics: Who’s inside?
 What’re they doing? by Saryu Nayyar
-- The Hacked World Order: How Nations Fight, Trade, Maneuver, and Manipulate in the Digital Age by Adam Segal
+- The Hacked World Order: How Nations Fight, Trade, Maneuver, and Manipulate in the Digital Age by Adam Segal [3.72, 255]

+Insider Threat

+- The CERT Guide to Insider Threats: How to Prevent, Detect, and Respond to Information Technology Crimes by Dawn M. Cappelli, Andrew P. Moore, Randall F. Trzeciak

+Threat Modeling

+- Threat Modeling: Designing for Security by Adam Shostack

 <br>